MAN SE

+MAN SE was majority-owned by Traton, the heavy commercial vehicle subsidiary of automaker Volkswagen AG, until August 2021 when Traton completed a squeeze-out of all remaining shareholders and formally merged MAN SE into Traton SE, meaning the former subsidiaries of MAN SE were now directly owned by Traton, and MAN SE ceased to exist.

 History

 This logo is on the front of all MAN trucks and buses.
 The lion comes from Büssing AG, a company that MAN acquired in 1971.
 It resembles the coat of arms of the city of Brunswick.